tubako/my-portfolio/README.md

 # My Portfolio :cat2:

 Hi! :wave:
-This here is a collection of all the recent data analysis projects I have completed/am completing that are worthy of sharing.
+This here is a collection of all the recent data analysis projects I have completed/am completing.
 Please keep in mind that this is a work in progress. :sparkles:

 ## SQL